 Youth participation is an area of research that has numerous policy documents, research reports, legislation and other publications that set agendas, explain, investigate, regulate, measure or evaluate the field of youth participation.

-Nevertheless, there are numerous data gaps and challenges with the selection of indicators often limited to formal participation such as voting, the percentage of young MPs or undertaking volunteering activities.
+Nevertheless, there are numerous data gaps and challenges with the selection of indicators often limited to formal participation such as voting, the percentage of young members of parliament (MP) or undertaking volunteering activities.

 Youth participation research provides a knowledge base for designing, implementing and evaluating youth participation opportunities.
 In order to effectively support young people in their participation, those who develop projects and policies need to take into account the known benefits and challenges that youth participation produces.

 Youth participation research is not just produced for researchers and the scientific community itself.
 It provides useful insights for youth workers, public servants and other decision-makers who are planning, implementing or evaluating youth participation in their organization, municipality, country.
 Making use of the evidence provided strengthens project applications and adds to the quality of youth participation projects.